eventespresso/event-espresso-core/docs/C--REST-API/ee4-rest-api-rpc-checkin.md

 }
 ```

-Note that additional data about why the checkin failed is available in the `additional_errors` section.
+Note that additional data about why the check in failed is available in the `additional_errors` section.

 There are two `code` values possible:

-* `rest_toggle_checkin_failed` when the registration isn't approved and we are not forcing check-in.
-Forcing check-in
+* `rest_toggle_checkin_failed` when the registration isn't approved and we are not forcing check in.
+Forcing check in
 should resolve this.
 * `rest_toggle_checkin_failed_not_forceable` for any other errors that may happen (like ticket uses would be
 exceeded, or the registration's ticket doesn't provide access to the datetime, or a database error occurred) , for
-which forcing check-in won't help
+which forcing check in won't help

 Note that the `additional_errors`'s `code`s might change slightly down the road because they're based on the line of
 the code where the error was encountered, and may change in future versions of the Event Espresso.
 For that reason, it's probably best to just show the additional errors' messages directly to the user.